Loading...

 Stay Hydrated

-Drink plenty of water during your meal, as staying hydrated can aid in better glucose regulation.
+Drink water before and during your meal, as staying hydrated can aid in the regulation of blood sugar levels.

 healthspan-mbl